Lucie Arnaz

 Lucie Désirée Arnaz (born July 17, 1951) is an American actress and singer.
-She is the daughter of actors Lucille Ball and Desi Arnaz.
+She is the daughter of actors Lucille Ball and Desi Arnaz, and the older sister of actor and musician Desi Arnaz, Jr.

 Early life

-Arnaz was born at Cedars of Lebanon Hospital in Los Angeles, California, the daughter of actors Lucille Ball and Desi Arnaz, and is the sister of actor Desi Arnaz Jr.
+Arnaz was born at Cedars of Lebanon Hospital in Los Angeles, California, to actors Lucille Ball and Desi Arnaz.
+She has one younger brother, actor Desi Arnaz Jr.

-She lived for a few years in New York City from the age of 10, and attended St. Vincent Ferrer School, along with her brother, and later attended the Roman Catholic Immaculate Heart High School in Los Angeles.
+When Arnaz was 10 years old, her family lived for a few years in New York City, where she and her brother attended St. Vincent Ferrer School.
+She later attended the all-girls, Roman Catholic Immaculate Heart High School in Los Angeles, mainly because of its drama program.

 Career

 Television

-Having had walk-on roles on her mother's television series The Lucy Show, Arnaz made her acting debut in a continuing role in the series Here's Lucy from 1968 to 1974.
-She played Kim Carter, the daughter of the eponymous Lucy—who was played by Arnaz's real-life mother, Lucille Ball.
+Having had walk-on roles on her mother's previous television series The Lucy Show, Arnaz made her acting debut in a major role in the series Here's Lucy from 1968 to 1974.
+She played Kim Carter, the daughter of the eponymous Lucy Carter, played by her mother.